liviumo/trestle-example/md_ex-cd/CMS/ex-prof/AC.2.1.10.md

 x-trestle-global:
   profile:
     title: Ex Controls Profile
-    href: trestle://profiles/ex/profile.json
+    href: trestle://profiles/ex-prof/profile.json
 ---

-# AC.2.1.11 - \[\] REMOVAL OF TEMPORARY ACCOUNTS
+# AC.2.1.10 - \[\] AUTOMATED SYSTEM ACCOUNT MANAGEMENT

 ## Control Statement

-The information system automatically  disables temporary accounts after 1 day.
+The organization employs automated mechanisms to support the management of information system accounts

 ## Control guidance

-This control enhancement requires the removal of both temporary and emergency accounts automatically after a predefined period of time has elapsed, rather than at the convenience of the systems administrator.
+The CSP shall document the scope of the cloud service that is under the CSP’s control and the boundaries.

 ______________________________________________________________________